Tutors or Mentors?

 Below is the basic framework the LIHI/WWU Mentoring Project uses to outline the role of the mentor.

 Mentor Roles and Responsibilities (1)

 Mentor roles and responsibilities are varied and complex.
-Serving as a guide, facilitator, role model, and/or ally to the mentee, a mentor must be prepared to take on a range of roles and responsibilitiesthat may change as the mentor/mentee relationship develops over time, as the needs and goals of the mentee shift, and as specific contexts and situationsrequire different strategies.
-Although it’s not possible to pigeonhold any mentor, mentee, or mentoring relationship, a mentor will generally enact a number of common roles and responsibilities.
+Serving as a guide, facilitator, role model, and/or ally to the mentee, a mentor must be prepared to take on a range of roles and responsibilities that may change as the mentor/mentee relationship develops over time, as the needs and goals of the mentee shift, and as specific contexts and situations require different strategies.
+Although it’s not possible to pigeonhole any mentor, mentee, or mentoring relationship, a mentor will generally enact a number of common roles and responsibilities.
 It’s worth emphasizing that whatever role the mentor may take, the mentor’s principal goal, as Paulo Freire reminds us, is to invite and nurture the “total autonomy, freedom, and development of those he or she mentors.”